gpodc/latest-dp2-fabric/README.md

 set env variables to Org

 # config
-*scripts are for creating one peer per organization.
+*scripts are for creating only one organization per channel *double check paths

 # Folder Structure
     explorer